ExecNet Timeline

 📆 1993–1995 – Commercial Transition

-- Offers SLIP/PPP internet connections alongside traditional BBS access.
+- Offers SLIP/PPP Internet connections alongside traditional BBS access.

 📆 1996 – Peak Influence

-- Featured in Boardwatch Magazine (April 1996) issue.
+- Featured in Boardwatch Magazine (April 1996).

 📆 1997–1999 – Acquisition and Preservation